Wine & Wills

 Join us for a free wine tasting and introduction to estate planning at 6:00 PM in Downtown Market’s beautiful vinyl room on Thursday, June 16th.
 During this presentation, estate planning attorney Milan Hanson will provide an overview of the estate planning process and discuss the most common questions that we receive regarding estate planning.

-Attendees who complete and return our estate planning worksheet after the event will receive a free one-on-one estate planning session with Milan and a $250 credit toward any future estate planning work with Hanson Legal.
+Attendees who complete and return our estate planning worksheet after the event will receive a free estate planning session with Milan and a $250 credit toward any future estate planning work with Hanson Legal.
 During this complimentary planning session, we will sit down with you to identify what you can do now to protect those you love and everything you have earned.

 None of the estate planning work we do is charged hourly, so whether you need a will or a full lifetime asset protection trust, we can develop a plan that will meet your family’s needs for a single flat fee.